hattrickltd/hattrick-components/readme.md

 ### Script tag

-- Put a script tag like this (with the correct version) `<script src='https://unpkg.com/ht-components@1.0.0/dist/ht-components.js'></script>` in the head of your index.html
+- Put a script tag like this (with the correct version) `<script src='https://unpkg.com/hattrick-components@1.0.0/dist/hattrick-components.js'></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc

 ### Node Modules
-- Run `npm install ht-components --save`
+- Run `npm install hattrick-components --save`
-- Put a script tag similar to this `<script src='node_modules/ht-components/dist/ht-components.js'></script>` in the head of your index.html
+- Put a script tag similar to this `<script src='node_modules/hattrick-components/dist/hattrick-components.js'></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc

 ### In a stencil-starter app
-- Run `npm install ht-components --save`
+- Run `npm install hattrick-components --save`
-- Add an import to the npm packages `import ht-components;`
+- Add an import to the npm packages `import hattrick-components;`
 - Then you can use the element anywhere in your template, JSX, html etc